visualbis/VV-Docs/docs/user-guide/home-page/request-access-inaccessible.md

     </Zoom>
   </div>

  *Report selected for Request Access*

 1. Now click the Request Access as shown in the Figure above.
-You will be navigated to the Request Access Window and click “Yes” to request access for the Mechanical Downtime Analysis Report (see Figure below).
+You will be navigated to the Request Access Window and click "Yes" to request access for the "Mechanical Downtime Analysis" Report (see Figure below).

   <div style={{textAlign: 'center'}}>
     <Zoom>